- West Virginia

 Elkins: Historic and Scenic

 Step back in time in Elkins, where you can ride a century-old train at the Durbin & Greenbrier Valley Railroad.
 Explore the outdoors at Blackwater Falls State Park or the Dolly Sods Wilderness Area – both within an hour’s drive of Elkins.
-Satisfy your hunger with tasty barbecue at the 1863 Grill, or the hot dog chili at the famous Custard Stand Diner.
-Catch a live bluegrass or mountain music show at the Augusta Heritage Center, and stay overnight at circa-1893 historic Graceland Inn & Conference Center.
+Satisfy your hunger with tasty barbecue at the 1863 Grill, catch a live bluegrass or mountain music show at the Augusta Heritage Center, and stay overnight at circa-1893 historic Graceland Inn & Conference Center.

 Fly into Washington Dulles International Airport (IAD), which offers connecting flights to Yeager Airport (CRW) in Charleston, West Virginia’s capital city.
 Rental cars are readily available in Charleston.